 We believe that every student should be encouraged to develop an enthusiasm and love for mathematics through experiencing a wide range of challenging activities.
 Tasks set are matched closely to the particular ability level and stage of development of each pupil, with targeted positive support to help those with difficulties as well as extension activities to further challenge the most able students.

 We aim to make mathematics fun, challenging and relevant to our lives.
 We use real life experiences so children begin to understand the importance of applying their mathematical skills in everyday situations.
 Mathematics is taught as a discrete subject but the skills learned are reinforced wherever possible elsewhere in our rich and varied curriculum.
-For example, when walking around the school, you might hear a group of Year 5 students discussing translation, reflection and rotation when referring to the works of William Morris in an Art lesson; Year 3 students using Roman numerals to calculate as part of a history project, or identifying shapes on the Taj Mahal as part of their India topic.
+For example, when walking around the school, you may hear a group of Year 4 students discussing symmetry when referring to the works of Henri Matisse in an Art lesson; Year 3 students using data collected on their Singapore Flyer trip to create graphs and charts or identifying shapes in Singapore buildings as part of their Singapore/London topic.

 We live in an increasingly scientific and technological age where children need to acquire the knowledge, skills and attitude to prepare them for life in the 21st Century.
 Science within the Junior School develops pupils curiosity, enjoyment, skills and a growing understanding of science knowledge, through an approach in which pupils raise their own questions.
 They gain an appreciation of how science works and how scientific evidence can be properly used to help understand and look after our world.
 At Tanglin, we give children the opportunity to explore science in the local community.
 They achieve a deeper understanding about the natural world around them from their personal experiences and from seeing science in action.